BossCodersHQ/BossCodersHQ.github.io/README.md

-# kbnyakundi.github.io
+# BossCodersHQ.github.io
-Repositry storing code for theurbancoder.co.uk
+Repositry storing code for bosscodershq.com

 A simple website for showcasing some projects...